-NEC, SUERC, and Pantechnik have researched and developed the world’s first Positive Ion Mass Spectrometer, capable of performance comparable to traditional graphite based AMS systems in an easier, smaller, and more efficient system.
+NEC, SUERC, and Pantechnik have researched and developed the world’s first commercial Positive Ion Mass Spectrometry System, capable of performing AMS measurements in an easier, smaller, and more efficient manner than traditional systems.

 Positive Ion Mass Spectrometry (PIMS) is different from every other radiocarbon mass spectrometry technique currently on the market.
 It uses an Electron Cyclotron Resonance (ECR) ion source to produce carbon beams directly from CO2.
 The positive carbon beams are accelerated from the ion source to a differentially pumped charge exchange gas cell.
-Interfering nitrogen and hydrocarbon molecules are eliminated during the charge exchange process.
-The beam is then negative.
+Interfering nitrogen and hydrocarbon molecules are eliminated during the charge exchange process, resulting in a negative beam.
 This is the opposite of traditional radiocarbon AMS systems, which usually start with a sputter source that creates a negative beam from graphitized samples.

 Injecting CO2 gas directly into the source removes the need to graphitize samples.
 Graphitization is a time and labor intensive process, often taking days or weeks to create enough samples to fill a sample wheel.
 This graphitization accounts for approximately 50% of the processing time per sample and it is also a potential source of sample contamination.
 By removing this cumbersome step, the PIMS technique reduces sample processing time by at least half.

-The NEC PIMS system is the world’s first commercially available radiocarbon measurement system with the same beam currents and backgrounds found on traditional AMS systems without using graphite samples.
+The NEC PIMS system is the world’s first commercially available radiocarbon measurement system with the same precisions and backgrounds found on traditional AMS systems without using graphite samples.

 Positive plasma sources such as the ECR source produce large beam currents efficiently from gases, and when combined with the charge exchange cell in the NEC PIMS system, allows for a low-energy, small-footprint instrument.

 The traditional AMS technique depends on particle negative ionization to eliminate interfering atomic isobars (negative ion source) and the removal of remaining molecular isobars (gas stripper in accelerator).
-By utilizing a plasma source of positive ions, the PIMS technique combines the anion formation and molecule destruction in a thick isobutane open-ended gas cell.
-The source is intrinsically capable of very large ion beam production.
+By utilizing a plasma source of positive ions, the PIMS technique combines the anion formation and molecule destruction in a thick gas cell.

 Work is underway to interface NEC PIMS systems with Elemental Analyzers, liquid chromatographs, and additional sample producing techniques.